Trump Tells Wisconsin Rally Crowd Horrifying Lie About Mother And Doctor Deciding To ‘Execute’ Newborn Baby

 The Wisconsin rally was not the first time that Trump claimed Democrats favor “executing” newborn babies, a claim that Politifact rated “false.”

 In Wisconsin, Republicans have introduced a bill that would require doctors and nurses to provide life-sustaining medical care for babies that survive failed abortion procedures — an extremely rare occurrence, as a New York Times report explained.
-A fetus does not become viable outside the womb until 24 weeks of pregnancy, but less than one percent of all abortions are performed after 24 weeks — and those that are performed in there period are carrie doubt “because the fetus has a fatal condition or the pregnant woman’s life or health is at severe risk.”
+A fetus does not become viable outside the womb until 24 weeks of pregnancy, but less than 1 percent of all abortions are performed after 24 weeks — and those that are performed in that period are carried out “because the fetus has a fatal condition or the pregnant woman’s life or health is at severe risk.”

-In addition, existing laws already prevent doctors, or anyone, from killing babies who are born alive — the reason Evers cited for his promise veto of the bill were it to reach his desk, according to The Milwaukee Journal Sentinel.
+In addition, existing laws already prevent doctors, or anyone, from killing babies who are born alive — the reason Evers cited for his promised veto of the bill were it to reach his desk, according to The Milwaukee Journal Sentinel.

 “We have all sorts of issues to deal with in the state of Wisconsin and to pass a bill that is redundant seems to be not a productive use of time,” Evers said, as quoted by the paper.

-Virginia Democratic Governor Ralph Northam in February said that he opposed a similar “born alive” bill in his state.
-Trump in response told an earlier version of the anecdote about mothers and doctors “executing” babies, and again, Politifact rated Trump’s claims “false.”
+In February, Virginia Democratic Governor Ralph Northam said that he opposed a similar “born alive” bill in his state.
+Trump, in response, told an earlier version of the anecdote about mothers and doctors “executing” babies, and again, Politifact rated Trump’s claims “false.”